-Grading Categories Grading Breakdown Discussions & Engagement Discussion boards will require an initial VIDEO response followed by engagement through typed responses.
-Students will engage with one another and the instructor in discussions about content, materials, and the development of ideas as a checkpoint for understanding.
-3 Discussions • Video introductions + greetings (20 points) • 2 Discussions @ 40 points each 100 points Reflective Learning Analysis: (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
-Each RLS should be 400 words (+10%/-10%).
+Grading Categories Grading Breakdown Video Meet & Greet: In order to build an online community of kindness and collaboration, students will submit video introductions and greet one another.
+Policy Acceptance Quiz: Using the syllabus and course tour video, students will review policies and procedures for the course.
+Intro Video 25 points Policy Quiz 15 points 40 points History Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+We will apply these skills to class content throughout the semester.
+6 @ 40 points = 240 points Reflective Learning Analysis: (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
+Each RLA should be 400 words (+10%/-10%).
 In the essay, the student may address the questions: What have you learned so far?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
-4 assignments @ 50 points each 200 points HIstory Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
-We will apply these skills to class content throughout the semester.
-4 assignments @ 50 points each 200 points Research Writing: Based upon sources provided by the instructor, students will complete the research process about topics in American history.
-This includes understanding terminology and skills associated with the research process.
-Writing skills will be developed to enhance argumentation, evidential support, grammar and mechanics.
-4 assignments @ 50 points 200 points Quizzes: Quizzes will be based primarily on assigned reading.
+5 @ 40 points = 200 points History Media Literacy: (HML) Students will engage with popular and scholarly media through varied assignments.
+Students will apply reading skills of stamina, summary, critical analysis, media literacy, active reading, and source evaluation.
+A group discussion via Collaborate will be offered to discuss student learning at the end of the semester.
+5 @ 30 points Video discussion 70 points 220 points Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 5 quizzes @ 50 points each 250 points Final Exam: Cumulative final based upon concepts from the entire semester.
-Final exam consists of multiple choice, short answers, and essay questions.
-150 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
-Please do not ask for "extra credit" as it is built into the grading categories.
+All quizzes are 90 minutes and students have two attempts - the higher score is recorded 8 @ 50 points= 400 points Grading Summary: A= 1100-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of 900 minimum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+Please do not ask for "extra credit", make up work, or late submissions as it is built into the grading structure.